Flying Through Hurricanes with Robbie Hood

 Most people's eyes would be glued to the window -- or tightly shut -- when flying through a hurricane.
 Instead, Robbie Hood stares mostly at her computer monitor.

-Hood, an atmospheric scientist at NASA's Marshall Space Flight Center in Huntsville, Alabama, has flown several times into the fury of the whirling storms.
+Hood is an atmospheric scientist at NASA's Marshall Space Flight Center in Huntsville, Alabama.
+She's flown several times into the fury of the whirling storms.
 She claims it's actually not as scary as it sounds.

 Image to right: Robbie Hood and crew member Mark Corlew on a NASA DC-8 aircraft used to fly into hurricanes

-"The view out of the aircraft windows can be somewhat boring," said Hood, who served as lead scientist on two of NASA's hurricane-probing CAMEX (Convection And Moisture Experiment) missions.
+"The view out of the aircraft windows can be somewhat boring," said Hood, who served as lead scientist on two of NASA's missions to study hurricanes.
 "The aircraft is often flying through clouds so there is not much to see."

-"We're putting the storm under a microscope," said Hood, who is joined at about 40,000 feet up by other scientists, engineers, and the pilot and crew.
+"We're putting the storm under a microscope," Hood said.
 "You can see the storm structures in higher detail (than from satellites alone)."

-While intensely focused on the important scientific work at hand, Hood admits that she does enjoy peeking out the window every once in a while, especially when a break in the clouds at flight level reveals a pretty picture down below.
+Hood admits that she does peek out the window every once in a while.
+Especially when a break in the clouds at flight level reveals a pretty picture down below.

 "The variety of cloud layers and types can be quite impressive," Hood said.
 "It's like seeing every cloud you could imagine all in one place."